 The first key to knowing how to catch walleye whilst ice fishing is finding them, so learn to read lake maps and find structure when the waterway is frozen over.
 Sunken points or islands are obvious pieces of structure that often hold walleye, and are favorite areas to target first through the ice.
 If you have a smartphone, download an app like the Navionics App to give you general contour maps of the water you are fishing so that you can find this structure faster.
 Local maps showing lake contours are also useful tools, and a fish finder will change the game entirely when it comes to working precise spots and structure.

 You can also check out our expert guide explaining how to use a fish finder for ice fishing.

-The best times to fish for walleye
+How to catch walleye: The best times to go ice fishing for walleye

 As a rule of thumb, walleye are predators eating smaller fish.
 The primary forage could be fish like smelt or baitfish.
 Might be yellow perch or spot tail shiners, could be gizzard shad.
 Identifying the primary forage on the lake you plan to ice fish can help you locate fish because walleye are never far from their next meal.
 Through the ice, most walleye are caught using lures like spoons or glide baits that look like a small fish or using set lines that are rigged or tipped with some type of minnow or shiner to match the local delicacy.